Skip to main content

 Welcome

 Welcome to the Byrne Research Group!
 We are in the Department of Civil Engineering at the University of Kentucky (UK) in Lexington, KY.
 Our research focuses on sustainable water infrastructure systems.
-We seek to apply and adapt quantitative sustainable design tools (e.g., life cycle assessment, life cycle costing, quantitative microbial risk assessment) to inform decision-making around these systems.
+We seek to apply and adapt quantitative sustainable design tools (e.g., life cycle assessment, life cycle costing, quantitative microbial risk assessment) to inform decision-making around these complex systems.
 In addition to research, Dr. Byrne teaches undergraduate and graduate courses focused on sustainable infrastructure systems.
 Please feel free to explore the information below that includes our group, courses, resources, and contact information.

 People